udacity/create-your-own-adventure/english/marshmallow.md

 -Marvel's Civil War in in theatres now.
 Which team did you choose?

- [Click Here] (teams/team-captain.md) to vote for Team Captain America.
+ [Click Here](team-cap/team-cap.md) to vote for Team Captain America.

- [Click Here] (teams2/team-ironman.md) to vote for Team Ironman.
+ [Click Here](team-ironman/team-ironman.md) to vote for Team Ironman.

 January 2017 approaches.
 You have two presidential candidates to vote for.